vlww/Wanderwise/README.md

 IB Computer Science HL IA Project

-A travel planning app for discovering destinations, managing a wishlist, and tracking savings.
+A travel planning app for finding destinations, managing a wishlist, and tracking savings.